 The Association participates in the centralised SHAPS Defined Benefit Pension Scheme and retirement benefits to employees of the Association are funded by contributions from all participating employers and employees in the Scheme.
 Payments are made in accordance with periodic calculations by consulting actuaries and are based on pension costs applicable across the various participating associations taken as a whole.

-The expected cost to the Association of pensions is charged to the Income and Expenditure Account so as to spread the cost of pensions over the service lives of the employees.
+The expected cost to the Association of pensions is charged to the Statement of Income as to spread the cost of pensions over the service lives of the employees.